johnmcmahon/bf-ui/UseCases/ShorelineDetection2.md

 #### Functional Requirements
 ##### Image Evaluation
-It is a too early to tell what criteria will be used to score these images.
+It is a too early to tell what criteria will be used to score these images but cloud cover and image resolution are obvious ones.
-Some testing will need to be performed.
+Some testing will need to be performed to determine what makes a good candidate image.
 It is possible that this operation will have to reach back to the Image Catalog or even the Image Archive.

 ### Detection Execution